 Andrew York is the proprietor of Forestay Pty Ltd trading as VX One Australia, an agent for the VX One which is designed by Brian Bennett and built by Bennett Yachting Technologies in Savannah in the USA.

 Yorky has managed various sites for building contractors for 15 years.
 For the last eight years he has been involved in the manufacture of portable buildings and now runs his family owned business in Picton.

 Yorky has sailed a variety of boats, mainly one design classes.
 He has won the Laser Nationals as well as state championships in Lasers, Etchells, Dragons and Sydney 38s.
-He has sailed in thirteen world championships and placed in the top four in Laser, Tasar, J24s, Etchells and Dragons.
+He has sailed in thirteen world championships and placed in the top four in Laser, Tasar, J24s and Etchells.
 In December 2012 crewing for Glenn Bourke in the SB20 Worlds they were in a three way tie for first, coming second on a countback.